 Comp onent Description (1) Security cable slot Attaches an optional security cable to the computer.
 NOTE: The security cable is designed to act as a deterrent, but it may not prevent the computer from being mishandled or stolen.
 (2) Ą Power connector Connects an AC adapter.
 (3) AC adapter light On: The AC adapter is connected and the battery is charged.
 Off: The computer is using battery power.
 (4) Vent Enables airflow to cool internal components.
 NOTE: The computer fan starts up automatically to cool internal components and prevent overheating.
 It is normal for the internal fan to cycle on and off during routine operation.
 (5) External monitor port (select models only) Connects an external VGA monitor or projector.
-(6) наті HDMI port Connects an optional video or audio device, such as a high- definition television, any compatible digital or audio component, or a high-speed HDMI device.
+(6) нат HDMI port Connects an optional video or audio device, such as a high- definition television, any compatible digital or audio component, or a high-speed HDMI device.
 (7) RJ-45 (network) jack/status lights Connects a network cable.
 White: The network is connected.
 Amber: Activity is occurring on the network.
 (8) ss⇔ USB 3.0 port Connects an optional USB device, such as a keyboard, mouse, external drive, printer, scanner or USB hub.
-(9) O Audio-out (headphone)/Audio-in (microphone) jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
+(9) 0 Audio-out (headphone)/Audio-in (microphone) jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
 Also connects an optional headset microphone.
 This jack does not support optional microphone-only devices.
 WARNING!
 To reduce the risk of personal injury, adjust the volume before putting on headphones, earbuds, or a headset.
 For additional safety information, refer to the Regulatory , Safety, and Environmental Notices .
 To access this guide in Windows 8.1, from the Start screen, type support, and then select the HP Support Assistant app.
 NOTE: When a device is connected to the jack, the computer speakers are disabled.

-Comp Component Description NOTE: Be sure that the device cable has a 4-conductor connector that supports both audio-out (headphone) and audio-in (microphone).
+Component Description NOTE: Be sure that the device cable has a 4-conductor connector that supports both audio-out (headphone) and a in (microphone).
 (10) 8 Hard drive light Blinking white: The hard drive is being accessed.
-(11) (J Power light On: The computer is on.
-Blinking: The computer is in the Sleep state, a power-saving state.
-The computer shuts off power to the display and other unneeded components.
-Off: The computer is off or in Hibernation.
+(11) Blinking: The computer is in t saving state.
+The computer s Off: The computer is off or in Hibernation.
 Hibernation is a power-saving state that uses the least amount of power.